marjbaut/challege4/README.md

 if the user answers a question incorrectly
 5s is subtracted from the clock I can save my the user name and the score.
 I still need to work on the local storage.
 I had tried with no success.
 Any recommendatios is accepted.
 Thank you!

+I tried to focus more in functionallity so please disregard the appereance.